SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 Further domains will be successively made available in the 2nd half of 2025:

+- Beta version of Grundschutz++ for it-sa 2025
 - Business Continuity Management domain (BSI standard 200-4 and ISO 22301)
 - TISAX / VDA ISA domain
+- International versions of various domains

 ### Migration verinice to verinice.veo.